 If you haven’t read my other acorn posts, Acorns and the Forager’s Dilemma is an introduction to the use of acorns; the Forager’s Dilemma is, in a word, starch.
 Starch (carbohydrates) is the toughest thing to forage for, and is a primary reason why humans settled down 10,000 years ago to grow grain.
 Next I wrote about how various world cultures have traditionally used acorns, cultures ranging from Korea to Japan to the Native Americans, Europeans and North Africans.

-Using acorns as food pretty much falls into three categories: Eating acorns as nuts (they are a lot like chestnuts), making acorn flour, or cooking in acorn oil.
-I have not yet tried to make acorn oil, but I know how to do it and plan on trying it when I am a bit more mobile.
+Eating acorns falls into three categories: Eating them as nuts (they are a lot like chestnuts), making acorn flour, or cooking in acorn oil.
+I have not yet tried to make acorn oil, but that link leads you to my friend Sam Thayer’s website; he sells it.

 First you need to get yourself a supply of acorns.
 Go find some oak trees; they’re the ones with all the acorns that have fallen down around them.
 I know this sounds condescending and stupid, but oaks come in so many varieties that in autumn this really is the easiest way.
 It is a bit of a crapshoot, as it is tougher to determine a variety of oak by its acorn than by its the leaf — you can do it, but it is a little harder.